Assessing imbalance in signed brain networks: Results

 and

-for what concerns the interpretation, while a CV smaller than $1$ indicates that the expected value is representative of the entire distribution (as its dispersion around the average is smaller than it), observing a CV larger than 1 indicates that the expected value is not representative of the entire distribution (as its dispersion around the average is larger than it): from this perspective, a fat-tailed distribution is expected to obey $\text{CV}>1$.
+while a CV smaller than $1$ indicates that the expected value is representative of the entire distribution (as its dispersion around the average is smaller than it), observing a CV larger than 1 indicates that the expected value is not representative of the entire distribution (as its dispersion around the average is larger than it) - from this perspective, a fat-tailed distribution is expected to obey $\text{CV}>1$.

-As evident from fig.~\ref{fig:5}, none of our projections seems to be characterised by the presence of positive hubs; when considering the negative degrees, instead, all projections display a right-skewed distribution that suggests the presence of nodes whose number of connections is (much) larger than that of the others: in a sense, the subgraph induced by the positive links tends to be more homogeneous than the subgraph induced by the negative ones\footnote{As highlighted in~\cite{Luppi2024}, \emph{`[\dots] whereas cooperative (positive-valued) interactions in the effective connectivity tend to be strong, modular and relatively short-range, competitive interactions are weaker but more long-range, more diffuse and less clustered [\dots]}'.}.
+As evident from fig.~\ref{fig:5}, none of our projections seems to be characterised by the presence of positive hubs ($\text{CV}^+_\text{na\"ive}=0.09$, $\text{CV}^+_\text{bSRGM}=0.25$, $\text{CV}^+_\text{bSCM}=0.75$); when considering the negative degrees, instead, na\"ive and bSRGM-induced distributions display a right-skewness that suggests the presence of nodes whose number of connections is (much) larger than that of the others ($\text{CV}^-_\text{na\"ive}=1.64$, $\text{CV}^-_\text{bSRGM}=3.16$): in a sense, thus, the subgraph induced by the positive links tends to be more homogeneous than the subgraph induced by the negative ones\footnote{As highlighted in~\cite{Luppi2024}, \emph{`[\dots] whereas cooperative (positive-valued) interactions in the effective connectivity tend to be strong, modular and relatively short-range, competitive interactions are weaker but more long-range, more diffuse and less clustered [\dots]'}.}.
+The bSCM, however, levels out such differences ($\text{CV}^-_\text{bSCM}=0.66$).

-We also explicitly show the distributions of the positive and negative degrees characterising the projections of two, different subjects.
-As KS tests (at the level of $5\%$) reveal, practically all pairwise comparisons point out our three (na\"ive, bSRGM-induced and bSCM-induced) positive degree distributions as significantly different; moreover, the appearance of positive hubs is enhanced when the global filter is used\footnote{According to the Mann-Whitney (MW) test, the na\"ive projections host the nodes with the largest degrees, followed by the bSRGM-induced and the bSCM-induced projections.}.
-By contrast, the na\"ive and bSCM-induced negative degree distributions are practically always revealed as statistically indistinguishable, a result suggesting that the local filter preserves each node-specific pattern of inhibitory interactions.
+We also explicitly show the distributions of the positive and negative degrees pooled across our subjects.
+As KS tests (at the level of $5\%$) reveal, practically all pairwise comparisons point out our three (na\"ive, bSRGM-induced, and bSCM-induced) positive degree distributions as significantly different; moreover, the appearance of positive hubs is enhanced when the global filter is used.

-A related result is the one concerning the degree distributions of \emph{cortical} and \emph{subcortical} areas: as evident from the figures in Appendix~\hyperlink{AppC}{C}, subcortical areas tend to have a larger negative degree than cortical areas.
+A related result concerns the degree distributions of cortical and subcortical regions: as evident from the figure in Appendix~\hyperlink{AppD}{D}, subcortical regions tend to have a larger negative degree than cortical regions.